Some Background Stories Before We Dive In

 Lesson learned: don't assume services can find each other.
 Be explicit.

 With Tailscale, the whole setup became accessible from anywhere.
-Not just my home network — anywhere in the world, securely, without a public IP or port forwarding.
+Not just my home network, but anywhere in the world, securely, without a public IP or port forwarding.

 A generic LLM is useful.
-A personalised one is actually yours.
+A personalised one is yours.

 For a smart home assistant, accurate beats fast.
 Phi-4 became my default for Open WebUI.